Pamela Ronald: Affiliations

 Ronald serves on several institute boards, advisory committees and editorial boards, including Current Biology, the PLOS Biology Editorial Board, and the Editorial Board of the Proceedings of the National Academy of Sciences.
-She is a Member of the National Academies’ Committee on Understanding and Addressing Misinformation about Science and a founding Member of the Advisory Council of the National Food Museum.
+She is a Member of the National Academies' Committee on Understanding and Addressing Misinformation about Science and a founding Member of the Advisory Council of the National Food Museum.
 She serves as chair of the Scientific and Technological Committee, Priority Research and Equipment Programme in Advanced Plant Breeding, at the French National Research Agency.
+In 2025, Ronald joined the National Academy of Sciences's Board on Agriculture and Natural Resources (BANR) to provide advice on requests and inquiries from Congress, federal, and state agencies and identify frontiers of science and policy in the food, agricultural, and natural resources system.

 Ronald is a former Chair of Section G, Biological Sciences, of the American Association for the Advancement of Science, and of the American Society of Plant Biology Public Affairs Committee.
 She is also former member of the John Innes Centre Science and Impact Advisory Board, the Donald Danforth Plant Science Center Scientific Advisory Board and the Boyce Thompson Institute for Plant Biology Scientific Advisory Board.
+In 2024, Ronald participated in The Rockefeller Foundation's Bellagio Center Residency, where she developed strategies to optimize carbon transfer from plants to soil mineral-microbial complexes.